-In addition to the common operators for conditional expressions, NodeBrain has special operators with memory and time awareness.
+In addition to the common operators used within conditions, NodeBrain has special operators with memory and time awareness.

 '''

 A ^ B [flip-flop]

-team(A,B,C) [node condition]
+team(A,B,C) [node sentence formula]

-~(h(4).su[3]jan) [time condition]
+^(h(4).su[3]jan) [time condition]

-A ~^1(10m) [time delay]
+A ^^(10m) [time delay]

 '''

-We wont go into the details of these operators here, but they are important features of the language to cover later.
+We won't go into the details of these operators here, but they are important features of the language to cover later.

-1.7 Rules
+1.8 Rule

 Rules are used to define the conditions you want NodeBrain to monitor and the desired actions or responses to specific conditions.
-There are three types of rules: ON, WHEN, and IF.
+There are three types of rules: on, when, and if.
 Other than the type identifier, the syntax is the same.